Biden heads to Poland, with military support high on agenda | Politics

 Biden heads to Poland, with military support high on agenda

-Afterward, Biden was to meet with soldiers from the U.S. Army's 82nd Airborne Division stationed there as part of NATO's protection of the alliance's eastern flank.
-In the evening, Biden was to travel to the capital Warsaw for talks with Polish President Andrzej Duda.
+After the briefing, Biden was to meet with soldiers from the U.S. Army's 82nd Airborne Division stationed there as part of NATO's protection of the alliance's eastern flank.
+In the evening, Biden was to travel to the capital Warsaw for talks with Duda.
 On Saturday, he was scheduled to give what the White House described as a major address.

 Poland hopes that Biden's visit will underline the security assurances already made by the United States that it will defend "every inch" of NATO territory.
 Warsaw is keen to see even more U.S. troops stationed on NATO's eastern flank.
 Poland is also likely to raise the idea of an international peacekeeping mission involving troops being stationed in Ukraine, an idea first proposed by ruling party leader Jaroslaw Kaczynski during a trip to Kyiv.